 POLICY 32.12.1: As a courtesy, Lee County will register citizen groups and civic organizations within the Lehigh Acres Planning Community that desire notification of pending review of Land Development Code amendments and Lee Plan amendments.
-Upon registration, Lee County will provide registered groups with documentation regarding these pending amendments.
+Upon registration, Lee County will provide registered groups with documentation regarding these pending amendments through mail, email, or other electronic means.
 This notice is a courtesy only and is not jurisdictional.
-Accordingly, the County's failure to mail or to timely mail the notice, or failure of a group to receive mailed notice, will not constitute a defect in notice or bar a public hearing from occurring as scheduled.
+Accordingly, the County's failure to mail/email or to timely provide the notice, or failure of a group to receive notice, will not constitute a defect in notice or bar a public hearing from occurring as scheduled.

 POLICY 32.12.2: The owner or agent for any Planned Development request within the Lehigh Acres Planning Community must conduct one public informational session where the agent will provide a general overview of the project for any interested citizens.
 Lee County encourages zoning staff to participate in such public workshops.
 This meeting must be conducted before the application can be found sufficient.
-The applicant is fully responsible for providing the meeting space and providing security measures as needed.
+The applicant is fully responsible for providing the meeting space, providing notice of the meeting, and providing security measures as needed.
 Subsequent to this meeting, the applicant must provide County staff with a meeting summary document that contains the following information: the date, time, and location of the meeting; a list of attendees; a summary of the concerns or issues that were raised at the meeting; and a proposal for how the applicant will respond to any issues that were raised.

 OBJECTIVE 32.13: INTERGOVERNMENTAL COORDINATION.
-The Lehigh Acres Planning Community depends on agencies that are external to Lee County for certain services, such as the East County Water Control District, Lee County Health Department, Florida Governmental Utilities Authority; and with Hendry County.
+The Lehigh Acres Planning Community depends on agencies that are external to Lee County for certain services, such as the East County Water Control District, Lee County Health Department, Florida Governmental Utilities Authority; and Hendry County.
 Lee County commits to working with these organizations on matters under their jurisdiction.

 POLICY 32.13.1: Explore cost-effective land acquisition opportunities that may present themselves through the escheatment process.
 Where these opportunities exist and can be capitalized on, plan for the aggregation of land for needed community facilities or to incentivize private development of commercial or employment uses.
-Coordinate "tax forgiveness" efforts with the School Board, Fire District, SFWMD and ECWCD.
+Coordinate "tax forgiveness" efforts with the School Board, Fire District, South Florida Water Management District and East County Water Control District.